The figure of Jesus is one of the most iconic in history.

 Cleaning of the painting from 1972 to 1976 showed that only some of the lower left figures were completed by assistants, while most of the painting was by the artist himself.

 #3 The Last Judgment - Michelangelo

 Michelangelo's Last Judgment is located on the wall behind the altar in the Sistine Chapel.
 His depiction of the Second Coming of Christ in "The Last Judgment" sparked immediate controversy from the Counter-Reformation Catholic Church.

 Michelangelo was to paint the end of time, the beginning of eternity, when the mortal becomes immortal, when the elect join Christ in his heavenly kingdom and the damned are thrown into the endless torments of hell.

 No artist in 16th-century Italy was better positioned for this task than Michelangelo, whose final work sealed his reputation as the greatest master of the human figure, especially the male nude.
-Pope Paul III was well aware of this when he accused Michelangelo of repainting the altar wall of the chapel with the Last Judgment.
+Pope Paul III was well aware of this when he accused Michelangelo of repainting the chapel's altar wall with the Last Judgment.
 With its focus on the resurrection of the body, this was the perfect subject for Michelangelo.